angeldollface/angeldollface.github.io/src/pages/blog/2021-08-27-Death-On-The-Beach.markdown

 The first entry was dated December 31st 1976.

 'I'm not sure why or how I am writing this diary.
 It's New Year's Eve and I am drunk yet again.
 I don't know why I am so bent on self-destruction.
 I drink too much, smoke too much and the girls and boys that come every now and again don't mean a thing.
 They are a temporary pleasure.
 Not that it's terribly important, now that I can't work anyway anymore.
-When I used to be an actress, the whole world wanted my attention, now that I am nobody, suddenly that has changed.
+When I used to be an actress, the whole world wanted my attention.
+Now that I am nobody, suddenly that has changed.
 Just because I publicly said that the Vietnam war was totally wrong and should be stopped, Warner Bros. had me fired.
 I mean, seriously?!
 Why do we have to kill and conquer in other countries?
 Why can't we just all love and cherish each other?'

 The second entry was a couple of pages long, dated a week later, January 7th 1977.

 'I went shopping today.
 Bought myself some clothes and some other stuff I don't need.
 Should probably also get the Lotus's front wheel fixed.
-After trying to kill myself and driving off of a cliff I am surprised that is the last thing needs to be fixed.
-Aside from that fact of course I could have died but that was the idea.
+After trying to kill myself and driving off of a cliff I am surprised that is the only thing that needs to be fixed.
+Aside from that fact of course that I could have died but that was the idea.
 At this point I am 26, and I welcome death.
 I don't feel anything anymore.
 I feel bad for Chloe, though.
 I wonder if she suspects that my mental health is quite the opposite of what I project.
 I mean first there was me getting fired.
 Then there was the fact that I got in with the wrong crowd and got addicted to I don't even remember what.
 After that I heard about my friend Mia's getting into a relationship with another girl.
 I always liked men but somehow being together with a girl is so much more interesting.
-For one, Chloe really loves me, I can always tell and for the other, the sexual possibilities are endless.+
+For one, Chloe really loves me, I can always tell.
+And for the other, the sexual possibilities are endless.
 And I guess if you've been emotionally mutilated and abused many many times, after a while you play fast and loose with the sex of your partner because what you really want is just someone whom you can be yourself with.
 I know, dear diary, that I sound insane and neurotic, (although I probably am) but I need at least you to be a place where I can say what I want when I want.
 But then Chloe had to break up with me, not returning my calls and not going out with me and dancing.
 I like dancing.
 And then she just materializes out of thin air and thinks that I'll fall at her feet.
 I may love you but I have my dignity.
 Thanks for that.
 I just want to sleep.
 I'll go to sleep permanently on Saturday.
 Other people party, I'll show them how Mandy sleeps.
 Goodbye, little diary.'

 Nick had been reading for half an hour.
 He picked up the phone and asked to speak to Jack.
 'Yeah, Jack!, It's an open-and-shut case.
 It was suicide.
 Tell the super, we can put this one in the books.
 Funny how, it's always the people of whom we think live perfect lives go through the most painful things.
 We should let those restless in life, sleep in peace when dead.'